panoply/syncify/readme.md

 ### Extending Schema

 Syncify exposes a large set of configuration options.
 If you are using a text editor like [VS Code](https://code.visualstudio.com/) or one that supports [JSON Schema Specs](https://json-schema.org/specification.html) then you can **optionally** extend the built-in `package.json` schema used by your editor to provide hover descriptions and auto-completions for fields and values.
-Extending the schema provides intellisense support to the `"syncify":{}` field.
-It will make your life a lot easier and is extremely helpful:
+The schema will provide you with intellisense support on the `"syncify":{}` field.
+If you are using VSCode then Syncify will automatically apply and generate this for you.
+It is highly recommended that you extend the spec if your editor supports it.

 **Specification**